DavidRandallPeters/3DModeling/3D_001_UVMapping.md

 - In the **Property Editor** panel within the *Hypershade* window, give the material a name: aiCheckerPattern
 > This goes in the aiStandardSurface field

-> Adding the ai prefix (ai signifying Arnold materials) is a general good habit to get into.
+> Adding the ai prefix ('ai', signifying Arnold materials) is a general good habit to get into.
 It helps us identify the types of materials we've created at a glance

 <br>